-Not only have methods of impact changed, but safety and health protocols have been set in place to protect not only the customers being served but the agency’s staff as well.
+Not only have methods of impact changed, but safety and health protocols have been set in place to protect the customers being served and the agency’s staff.
 As we prepare to begin face-to-face appointments again, customers and employees must:

 - Wear a mask

 - Have their temperature taken and health assessment completed at arrival

 - Stay 6 feet apart from all other customers and staff